Prof9/MegaManBCC-ChipControl/_rom/README.txt

 INTRODUCTION

-Mega Man Battle Chip Challenge is featuring notoriously RNG-heavy, automated gameplay.
+Mega Man Battle Chip Challenge is a game featuring notoriously RNG-heavy, automated gameplay.
 During battle, the game will choose your chips for you completely at random, leaving you with very little control over the outcome of the battle.

 Essentially, you have to set up your Program Deck in such a way that it's likely to beat the opponent, and then just pray to RNGesus that your Navi doesn't